What Is The Interest Rate On Debt Consolidation Loans?

 Mary has £10,000 in various personal loans and credit card debts.
 She opts for an unsecured debt consolidation loan.
 The loan amount is £10,000, with an interest rate of 12% over 5 years.
 Mary’s monthly repayments are £222, and she pays a total of £3,320 in interest over the loan term.

 When considering a debt consolidation loan, always compare offers from multiple lenders.
-Pay close attention to the interest rates, fees, and terms to ensure that you are getting the best deal for your financial situation.
+Pay close attention to the interest rates, fees, and terms to ensure you get the best deal for your financial situation.
 Additionally, consider the total cost of the loan, including the interest paid over the term, rather than just focusing on the monthly repayments.

 By understanding the factors that influence interest rates and carefully evaluating your options, you can make a well-informed decision that supports your financial health and helps you manage your debt more effectively.